0xPrateek/Stardox/README.md

 ## About [Stardox](https://github.com/0xprateek/stardox)
-Stardox is an advanced github stargazers' information gathering tool.
-It scraps Github for information and displays it in list tree view.
-It can be used for collecting information of yours/someone's repository stargazers details.
+Stardox is an advanced GitHub stargazers' information gathering tool.
+It scrapes GitHub for information and displays it in a list tree view.
+It can be used to collect information about your or someone else's repository stargazers.

 ##### Highlighting Features :

 1. `Bypasses Github API fetch limit`
 5. `Fetches Stargazer's Email even if not displayed on public profile`

-##### What data it fetches :
+##### What data does it fetch:

 1. `Total repsitories`
 2. `Total stars`